Dr. Judith Madera

-Judith Madera specializes in African American and Caribbean diasporic literatures from the eighteenth century to the early twentieth century.
+Judith Madera specializes in African American and Caribbean diasporic literatures from the eighteenth century to the twentieth century.
 At Wake Forest she teaches classes at the intersection of race, critical place studies, and Pan-American intellectual history.
 She also offers regular seminars in contemporary environmental movements.
 She is committed to supporting different learning communities, and is a faculty advisor for both first-year students and for students in Environmental Studies.

 Madera is the author of Black Atlas: Geography and Flow in Nineteenth Century African American Literature (Duke, 2015) and is completing a second book, The Shadow and the Compass, a long arc study of Black emancipatory politics and the radical geographical record that emerged through the abolition epoch.